Roachbones/discordless/readme.md

 py --version
 ```

 If Python is not installed, [download and install version 3.9.X or 3.10.X from official site](https://www.python.org/downloads/).
-During installation, don't forget to check checkbox "Add Python 3.X to PATH"
+During installation, don't forget to check "Add Python 3.X to PATH".

 Clone this project (Open folder where you want to clone this project in file explorer, press Alt + D, type `cmd` and press Enter)
 ```